ovaschool/ovaschool.github.io/_posts/2026-03-04-phonologylineup.markdown

 - [Clàudia Pons-Moll](https://claudiaponsmoll.weebly.com) (Universitat Autònoma de Barcelona)
 - [Guy Tabachnik](https://gtabach.github.io/) (Brno)<br/><br/>

 In each track we will add 1-2 more people.
-We will also soon announce course titles and open the registration soon.
+We will also soon announce course titles and open the registration.
 Stay tuned!